Category Archives: Nebraska

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never ever been specifically checked, or an item that is being split, will require a study to locate the brand-new corners and great deal lines in Nebraska, which ought to be permanently noted so they will certainly never ever come to be shed.
+Land that has never ever been specifically checked, or an item that is being divided, will certainly call for a survey to situate the brand-new edges and great deal lines in Nebraska, which should be permanently noted so they will never come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.